Do I Need Building Consent for a Garden Shed?

 For more information on the particular ins and outs of building consents and sheds, it pays to see MBIE’s specifications around single-storey detached buildings here.

 What are the rules in my local area?

 Different councils have different bylaws pertaining to the garden sheds.
-It’s always imperative to check with your local council bylaws before undertaking any renovations or building work on your property.
-In particularly dense areas, it can be important to get consent; it may be tricky to meet the requirements of having your shed to be at least its height away from the property boundary.
+So it always pays to check with your local council bylaws before undertaking any renovations or building work on your property.
+In particularly dense areas, it can be important to get consent, but it may be tricky to meet the requirements of having your shed at least its height away from the property boundary.

 Auckland Council makes it particularly easy, with online tools that help you check whether consents are required before putting up your garden shed.

 Looking for the perfect garden shed to complete your outdoor space?